![]() | |

 blood pressure, having left the cuff on the bed, unused, as a cold liquid was

 verbal exchange.
-Whatever drug the liquid consisted of, it was working wonders
+Whatever drug the liquid contained, it was working wonders on

 Breakfast